helgeryan/NFCTokens/README.md

-# Xeal Example App - Ryan Helgeson
+# NFC Tokens Example App - Ryan Helgeson

 ## Description
 Example app used to display ability to implement a simple app to read/write NFC Tags.
 App required to meet the following requirements: